 Basic Training Requirements

-- Lab personnel working with the any facility instrument must have attended the ‘Laboratory Safety Fundamental Concepts’ classroom training course offered by EH&S and have read and signed the PETC User Agreement.
+- Lab personnel working with the any core instrument must have attended the ‘Laboratory Safety Fundamental Concepts’ classroom training course offered by EH&S and have read and signed the PETC User Agreement.

-- Lab personnel must have attended an instrument specific training session with a Facility staff member prior to any use, covering general use and safe practices of the instrument in question.
+- Lab personnel must have attended an instrument specific training session with a core staff member prior to any use, covering general use and safe practices of the instrument in question.